Valdorff/rp-thoughts/2024_02_strategy/with_voter_share/readme_diff.md

 - Value capture
   - Removed 9% commission to staked RPL
   - Added 1% commission to voters
-  - Added 8% commission to RPL
+  - Added 8% commission to RPL buy+burn

 ## Tier 2
 - Dynamics: discussed a way to mitigate the conflict of interest from voters voting on voting slice
-- Added "RPL buy+burn thoughts" section
+- Added "RPL buy+burn thoughts" section with candidate design
 - Added "Voter share thoughts" section
-- [TODO] Update value model?
-I think it might be the same b/c 9% is still going to RPL, even if in two chunks.
-Need to think a bit more.
+- Added a new "Stepping stone" possibility - remove RPL requirement in the interim

 ## Tier 3
 - Remove "Voting power" top bullet in "Suggested support".
 This is now being incentivized much more directly.